run-llama/template-workflow-data-extraction/CONTRIBUTING.md

 ./copier/copy_utils.py check-python
 # or within test-proj/, run `uv run hatch run all` or the individual script commands, such as `uv run hatch run format`
 ./copier/copy_utils.py check-javascript
-# or within test-proj/ui/, run `pnpm run all`, or the individual script commands such as `pnpm run format`
+# or within test-proj/ui/, run `npm run all`, or the individual script commands such as `npm run format`
 ```

 ### 3. Commit Your Development Work